 The pregnancy of their sixth child was used to radically change the family’s life.
 After the baby cried and took her first breath, proving the expectations of most wrong, the family continued to be challenged.
 During one of the baby’s many hospitalizations, Ryan and Jamie learned that children like their new daughter were sometimes abandoned in the local hospital due to complex medical needs.
 Jamie knew then that special needs adoption would be a part of her family’s future; Ryan was not so sure.

-Months after that particular hospitalization, a seven-week critical care stay for Gaebrielle, when the special needs adoption seed was planted for the Noll family, an orphan was placed on Jamie’s heart through one of her online support groups for moms of children with arthrogryposis.
+Months after that particular hospitalization, a seven-week critical care stay for Gaebrielle, when the special needs adoption seed was planted for the Noll family, an orphan in Ukraine was placed on Jamie’s heart through one of her online support groups for moms of children with arthrogryposis.
 Since Ryan still was not ready, he agreed to pray for the child with Jamie.
 She appeared to age out of eligibility, which caused Jamie to grieve heavily.
 The grieving was used to connect her with people in the Reece’s Rainbow community, where she discovered another family who was ready to adopt the child who had appeared to age out.
-Then, another child was placed on her heart.
+Then, another child, in India, was placed on her heart.
 Ryan still was not ready so they prayed.